 I received a phone call from Bill’s number around 11:00.
 I answered with a “Hi!”

 It wasn’t Bill, but Andrew, saying that an ambulance was on the way to the school.
 Mollie was on her way to pick me up.
 She got us back to the school while the ambulance drivers were securely strapping him in and starting IVs.
 I answered their questions—no meds, he doesn’t even take an aspirin, surgeries, etc. Yet, when the ambulance driver asked me his age, I couldn’t remember, 67, 68?
 I don’t think “age.”
 Under the Portuguese sun, I tried to subtract 1951 from 2020 while trying to determine how to take a year off since his birthday isn’t until December.

 The driver must have done the math for me.

 Bill was taken to the closest hospital, Beatriz Angelo.
 Security wouldn’t let Mollie come in, even to translate.
 I did get to talk with a receptionist who spoke English.
 The emergency room was packed.
 So many desperate people with no hope.
 I tried to imagine their stories and pray for them along with Bill.
-At least Bill and I have hope.
+At least Bill and I have hope and opportunities.